 2. The Family Legend

 The story of the unnamed aunt—who becomes pregnant out of wedlock, is shamed, and ultimately dies under a pile of stones—unfolds through fragmented recollections.
-Kingston admits she never heard the tale directly; instead, she reconstructed it from whispers, community gossip, and her own imagination.
+So kingston admits she never heard the tale directly; instead, she reconstructed it from whispers, community gossip, and her own imagination.
 The fragmented nature mirrors the broken transmission of memory that often occurs in immigrant families.

 3. Historical and Cultural Commentary